Hey everyone, welcome to this What Is EOS guide!

 For example, if you owned a 1% stake in EOS coins, you would essentially own 1% of the network, meaning you would own 1% of the required computing power to process the transaction.
 This is what makes transactions free!

 The EOS coin operates in the same way as any other cryptocurrency — you can send, hold or receive funds between wallets.
-This makes it an excellent payments system as you can transfer money to anyone in the world for free, in just a few seconds.
+This makes it an excellent payment system as you can transfer money to anyone in the world for free, in just a few seconds.

 So, now that you know what the coin is used for, the next part of my “What is EOS” guide is going to show you how the technology can sometimes be abused.